mvanwinkle/mv_borrowing_mou/doc/shared_resource_mou.md

 ## Definitions

-1. BORROWING AGREEMENT - this agreement
+1. BORROWING AGREEMENT - this agreement.
 1. RESOURCE - what's being shared.
 1. OWNER - the organization or individual that owns RESOURCE.
 1. BORROWER - an organization or individual granted permission to use RESOURCE.